nathanpuri/website/src/pages/path.md

 "The cause of buddhahood comes by way of explanation by the precious guru." -Tantra without Syllables

           -Body is deity, speech is mantra, action is Ganachakrapuja

+          -The Nine Vehicles and Four Classes of Tantra Are All Good

 DEDICATION